Geoengineering Terminology — A Living Guide

 A term promoted by some researchers to describe Geoengineering efforts that are reversible in a short time-frame, with primarily local effects, using widely naturally occurring materials.
 The expression has been used, for example, to describe Ice911, a proposed project to restore Arctic sea ice.
 There is no consensus on the use of this term.

 The concern that once a technological standard is selected, it may be locked into the market, even though a better alternative might emerge.
-In the context of Carbon Removal, this has been used to critique the proposed large-scale deployment of Bioenergy with Carbon Capture and Storage (BECCS) included in numerous integrated assessment models.
+In the context of Carbon Dioxide Removal, this has been used to critique the proposed large-scale deployment of Bioenergy with Carbon Capture and Storage (BECCS) included in numerous integrated assessment models.
 Similar issues arise around decisions to build largescale infrastructure with long timelines.

 In communications, it is important to be aware of the potential to promote lock-in by favouring the discussion of certain technologies over other technologies, which might give an incorrect impression that they are more advanced or appropriate than alternatives.

-Many climate models cited by the IPCC foresee temperatures rising beyond 1.5-2°C, before a combination of Decarbonisation and Carbon Removal technologies might bring them back down.
+Many climate models cited by the IPCC foresee temperatures rising beyond 1.5-2°C, before a combination of Decarbonisation and Carbon Dioxide Removal technologies might bring them back down.

 This is known as a Temperature Overshot, and may last for several decades if not longer, entailing increasingly dangerous and potentially irreversible consequences.

-This has led to some calls for largescale Carbon Removal to be put in place sooner than some models had envisaged, e.g. well before 2050, in order to avoid an overshoot.
+This has led to some calls for largescale Carbon Dioxide Removal to be put in place sooner than some models had envisaged, e.g. well before 2050, in order to avoid an overshoot.

 Termination Risk / Termination Shock

-One objection to Solar Geoengineering technologies is that if their deployment were suddenly terminated, whether by decision or by accident, global temperatures could rapidly rise back to what the greenhouse gas levels in the atmosphere command.
+One objection to Solar Radiation Modification technologies is that if their deployment were suddenly terminated, whether by decision or by accident, global temperatures could rapidly rise back to what the greenhouse gas levels in the atmosphere command.
 The less the underlying causes of climate change are addressed by the time of termination, the higher the rebound (or temperature whiplash).

 A quick, large rebound could cause devastating damage to ecosystems.
 This concern came to prominence in 2018 with widespread media coverage of a study on the potential impact on biodiversity in Nature Ecology and Evolution.